 Roger Ebert was possibly the most powerful film critic of his generation, with forums including the TV show ‘At the Movies’, a Pulitzer Prize winning newspaper review syndicated all over the world… and possibly these semi-anonymous additions to collectively written texts on Wikipedia.
-I collated the Wikipedia texts possibly created by the dead critic, and published them in a single edition which was distributed in a press release and picked up by news sources but not for sale for legal reasons.
+I collated the Wikipedia texts possibly created by the dead critic, and published them in a single edition designed to be picked up and reviewed by news sources but not for sale for legal reasons.

 Professional spokespeople take the place of performers, relaying stories, market shocks and TED talk-like speeches to a live audience.

 The Confidence Man was Herman Melville’s final novel.
 Maybe it was bad sales, disappointing reviews (Including the headline “Herman Melville Crazy”), but there’s a pattern in these late works, the novels adding up to a deep suspicion of drama.
 Causality, the corner brick of narrative, never ended well for the men Melville wrote of (the whale stole my leg, therefore…) Now it was 1857, PT Barnum was in full scam, the ‘Know Nothing’ party was emerging, moods floated down from the markets.
 Melville’s plan, I guess, was to plot a novel from these fluctuations in the shared weather and market moods.
 The stories are relayed through ghostly reappearing archetypes, stories never experienced first hand, maybe not even believed, nonetheless the interface carries things along.

 1646, Den Haag.
 Performers: Jeremiah Fleming, João Paixão, Abner Preis, Pasquale Camporeale.
 Camera: Lukas Heistinger.

 Good-night; and Providence have both of us in its good keeping.